Home Loans for Single Moms: Grants 2025

 Available through select public housing authorities, this voucher program offers public housing residents a path to homeownership through their local HUD program.
 Not only does it help cover monthly mortgage payments, but it also can assist with down payment and closing costs, making the dream of homeownership a reality for more single mothers.

 The Housing Choice Voucher Program includes mandatory homebuyer education sessions to prepare participants for the responsibilities of homeownership.
-Check with your local housing authority to see if it participates and to understand the specific eligibility requirements.
+Check with your local housing authority to see if it participates in programs that offer grants for single moms to buy a house, and to understand the specific eligibility requirements.

 Homeownership for Public Housing Residents